sfigg/commercialization-public/manufacture/desktop/windows-setup-scenarios-and-best-practices.md

 # Windows Setup Scenarios and Best Practices

-Windows® Setup installs the Windows operating system.
+Windows Setup installs the Windows operating system.
 Windows Setup uses a technology called Image-based Setup (IBS) that provides a single, unified process with which all customers can install Windows.
 IBS performs clean installations and upgrades of Windows and is used in both client and server installations.
 Windows Setup also enables you to customize Windows during installation by using Setup answer file settings.

 In this topic: